Chris Proctor’s Ancient History:

 - Chris was born in Germany as an Army brat in 1951, moving 6 times before the family settled in Salt Lake City in 1964.

-- His later teenage years show Chris discovering the chord, and learning upwards of 5 of them, which of course made him eligible for the local garage band, whose only venue was the Fort Douglas Teen Club adjacent to Salt Lake City.
+- His early teenage years show Chris discovering the chord, and learning upwards of 5 of them, which of course made him eligible for the local garage band, whose only venue was the Fort Douglas Teen Club adjacent to Salt Lake City.
 The band’s repertoire consisted of any 60’s rock song to which any of the members could figure out the chords, such as Born on a Bayou, Satisfaction, Gloria, LIttle Black Egg, Day Tripper, and House of the Rising Sun.
-No signs of early talent were evident at this point.
+Still, no signs of early talent were evident at this point.

 - He seemed to have a knack for fingerstyle, learning pieces almost daily, and acquired a taste for tunings, for slide, for the 12-string, and for the techniques which make this style so challenging for the player and satisfying for the listener.